The Name Game

 "The Name Game" is a song co-written and performed by Shirley Ellis as a rhyming game that creates variations on a person's name.
 She explains through speaking and singing how to play the game.
-The first verse is done using Ellis's first name; the other names used in the original version of the song are Lincoln, Arnold, Tony, Billy, Marsha, and Nick.
+The first verse is done using Ellis’ first name; the other names used in the original version of the song are Lincoln, Arnold, Tony, Billy, Marsha, and Nick.

 History

-Written by American singer Shirley Ellis (who based the song on a game she played as a child) and Lincoln Chase, Ellis's recording, produced by Charles Calello, was released in late 1964 as "The Name Game".
+Written by American singer Shirley Ellis (who based the song on a game she played as a child) and Lincoln Chase.
+Ellis's recording, produced by Charles Calello, was released in late 1964 as "The Name Game".
 The record scored third on the Billboard Hot 100, and fourth on the magazine's R&B charts during 1965.
 The record was re-released in 1966 and again in 1973.
-A R&B singer for 10 years before that success, Ellis was also successful with "The Clapping Song (Clap Pat Clap Slap)" (#8 pop and #16 R&B), and "The Nitty Gritty" (#8 on the Hot 100 and #4 on the Cash Box R&B chart).
+An R&B singer for 10 years before that success, Ellis was also successful with "The Clapping Song (Clap Pat Clap Slap)" (No.8 pop and No.16 R&B), and "The Nitty Gritty" (No.8 on the Hot 100 and No.4 on the Cash Box R&B chart).
 Ellis performed on then-major television programs, including Hullabaloo, American Bandstand and The Merv Griffin Show.
 It later became a popular children's singalong.
+In Canada it reached No. 2.